AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Our Recommendations

-If you drive a relatively new car, we recommend getting full-coverage car insurance, which includes all of the above coverages.
-Get liability limits around $500,000, or as much as you can afford.
-For collision and comprehensive coverage, the limit will be your car’s actual market value.
+If you drive a relatively new car, we recommend getting full coverage car insurance, which includes all of the above coverages.
+Additionally, most leased or financed vehicles require full coverage.

 Cost of Car Insurance for Seniors in Michigan